mypreview/Conj/docs/how-to-request-support.md

 ## How to Post a Comment?

+Follow the steps below to post a comment or submit a support request:

 1. Sign in (or sign up!) for an [Envato Market account](https://account.envato.com).
 2. From the item [page]((https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview)) click the **[Comments](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639/comments)** tab.
 3. Scroll to the bottom of the page and type your comment/question.